 Figure 2.
-Expected growth in global battery demand by application (left) and region (right).20
+Expected growth in global battery demand by region (left) and sector (right).37

 The market for high-energy-density rechargeable batteries is currently dominated by the lithium-ion (Li-ion) battery (LIB), which performs well in most applications.
 However, current generation LIBs are approaching their performance limits.
 Without major breakthroughs, battery performance and production will not keep up with the developments necessary to build the climate-neutral society.